 These types of moments are important, especially after a divorce.
 You may no longer be living in the same household as your child, and those memories may be something that you cling to when it is not your parenting time.

-Any type of depression and anxiety that can develop during this difficult time in your life can be helped.
+Any type of depression and anxiety that can develop during this difficult time in your life can be treated.
 For those that can, visiting a place associated with a specific memory of your child combats the depression that can develop during this time, according to a study published in Clinical Psychological Science.

 You, as a parent, will need to be in the best head space you can be, so that when it is your parenting time with your child, you are ready to make more memories with them and be the parent that they need.